 Boston Conservatory instruments are NOT allowed outside of school property except for school events.
 For the safety of our instruments, we must restrict school instrument use exclusively to school functions; however, if you are in a bind and need an instrument for a gig that you cannot buy, borrow, or rent elsewhere, please ask Sam Solomon.
 We may be able to make exceptions.
 Removal of school equipment without permission can result in a drop in grade or more serious punishment.

-Students may bring personal instruments to school.
+Students may bring personal instruments to school and are encouraged to label each item with their name.
 Personal snare drums and smaller instruments (tambourines, triangles, etc.) are considered private instruments; please ask before borrowing.
 Larger instruments, however, are brought to the school only if space permits and with the understanding that they will temporarily become part of the school’s instrument collection and can be used by everyone.
 The use of personal drumsets, keyboard instruments, and any other large instrument cannot be restricted.
 We do not have space to accommodate large non-community instruments.
 Always BE RESPECTFUL of your colleagues’ personal equipment.